 Small changes, like parking farther from stores or eating lunch outdoors, add up.
 The goal is to make being outside a regular part of your day.

-It's important to note that while outdoor time is excellent for preventing myopia, its ability to halt progression in already myopic children is less clear.
-For nearsighted children, outdoor time is a healthy habit but likely insufficient to stop their prescription from worsening.
+It's important to note that while outdoor time is excellent for reducing the risk of myopia onset, its ability to significantly slow progression in already myopic children is less clear.
+For nearsighted children, outdoor time is a healthy habit but likely insufficient to slow their prescription from worsening.

 A proactive approach is crucial.
 Higher prescriptions are not just an inconvenience; they increase the risk of serious eye diseases like glaucoma and retinal detachment later in life.
 Myopia control is a vital investment in your child's long-term eye health.